 The interviews in the collection address issues such as Indigenous women’s status rights, reproductive rights, violence against women, anti-racist organizing, disability rights, immigrant women’s organizing, and justice for women in federal prisons, just to name a few.
 As project hosts, Rise Up tried to create a space for interview participants to tell their stories the way they wanted to tell them.

-Over the summer, we will continue to highlight the different interviews in our newsletter, on the website, and through social media, as they are posted.
+Over the coming summer and fall, we will continue to highlight the different interviews in our newsletter, on the website, and through social media.
 We’ve started already…

-Organizations such as the Equal Pay Coalition of Ontario led the way in fighting to obtain legislative change that would enforce not just equal pay for equal work but equal pay for work of equal value.
-In this interview, Mary Cornish and Laurell Ritchie, two of the founders of the Equal Pay Coalition of Ontario speak with Sue Colley about their activism and the passage of the Pay Equity Act in Ontario in June, 1987.
+Organizations such as the Equal Pay Coalition of Ontario led the way in fighting to obtain legislative change that would enforce not just equal pay for equal work but also equal pay for work of equal value.
+In this interview, Mary Cornish and Laurell Ritchie, two of the founders of the Equal Pay Coalition of Ontario, speak with Sue Colley about their activism and the passage of the Pay Equity Act in Ontario in June 1987.

 At the beginning of the COVID-19 pandemic, we realized that recording our interviews in person wasn’t going to be possible and we would have to proceed via Zoom.
 We resolved to do a “test” interview to practice.
 The interview revealed such interesting stories about how some of the women who founded our collective became active in the women’s movement in the 1980s and 1990s that we made it part of the collection!

 This project has been made possible in part by Library and Archives Canada’s Documentary Heritage Communities Program.